We are currently accepting applications for one rural health postdoctoral associate position beginning on or after September 1, 2022. Apply here.

 - Conduct research in partnership with communities, and communicate findings to policymakers and back to communities, highlighting the impact of decisions for individual, family, and community health.

 The primary goal of this program is to train scholars who will become innovative research leaders in rural health.
-The postdoctoral fellow will receive mentorship and support from the RHRC leadership and staff and closely collaborate on projects.
+The postdoctoral associate will receive mentorship and support from the RHRC leadership and staff and closely collaborate on projects.

-- Graduated from a doctoral program with a focus in health policy, public health, demography, geography, sociology, or a closely-related discipline
+- Graduated from a doctoral program with a focus in health policy, public health, demography, geography, sociology, or a closely-related discipline.

 - Training and demonstrated excellence in methods/statistics, including analysis of survey data, claims data, and/or qualitative data; our research needs focus on quantitative analysis of secondary data.